 To begin, get to the park an hour early.
-Once you’ve had your temperature taken, make a beeline for Flight of Passage over in Pandora.
+Once you’re in, make a beeline for Flight of Passage over in Pandora.
 This is our first parent swap of the day, so let the cast member know at the entrance that you’d like to do a rider switch.
 After each parent has gone, take a relaxing boat ride on Na’vi River Journey before leaving Pandora.
 There’s no height restriction for this ride, plus there are so many different things to see during the ride that your kids won’t know where to look.

 Over in DinoLand, you’ll next go on DINOSAUR.
 This is our last ride with a height restriction, so remember to let the cast member know at the entrance.
 One thing we will make note of: Even if your kids are tall enough to ride, they could find the attraction very intense depending on how old they are.
 It’s mostly in the dark with flashing lights and a big, loud, scary dino that jumps out at you at the end.
 Oh yeah, and it’s kinda set during the time right before all the dinosaurs went extinct.
 So, it’s not just dark, but dark.
 Make your choices wisely.

 Before you head out of DinoLand, shake off the screaming with a primeval whirl (You see what we did there?
 Too soon?) on TriceraTop Spin.
-When we’re not in a pandemic, you’ll next want to backtrack a smidgen—don’t worry, it’ll be worth it—to see Finding Nemo the Musical.
+While you’re in the neighborhood, you’ll next want to backtrack a smidgen—don’t worry, it’ll be worth it—to see Finding Nemo the Musical.
 Not only is this puppet-powered, Broadway-style stage show a ton of fun, but it’s the perfect way to unwind and catch some shade (and possibly a nap).

-Since it’s currently on hiatus, go ahead and skip right to lunch.
+Afterward, it’s lunchtime.
 Although Restaurantosaurus is a tempting choice with plenty of kid-friendly options and tons of cute theming, we’d recommend sticking to our previous suggestion of Flame Tree Barbecue.
 You and your kids will love the food, but you’ll especially appreciate all the shaded outside space.

 Around Pandora, Satu’li Canteen is a fun option if you want something quick and easy with a few out-there ingredients.
 In contrast, nearby Tiffins is excellent for unwinding with a cocktail and an adventurous bite or two.
-If you’re in Africa (and if the pandemic isn’t happening), Harambe Market has an array of African-inspired options in a very atmospheric setting for quick-service dining, while neighboring Tusker House offers character dining with Donald Duck.
+If you’re in Africa, Harambe Market has an array of African-inspired options in a very atmospheric setting for quick-service dining, while neighboring Tusker House offers character dining with Donald Duck.

 Next door in Asia, the table-service Yak & Yeti has an assortment of familiar Asian-inspired dishes, as do a few other quick-service locations in the land.
 DinoLand, meanwhile, is filled with kid-friendly favorites like burgers and pizza.
 You’ll also have one final table-service option before you leave the park: a Rainforest Café.

 Well, that concludes our one-day Animal Kingdom plan both with and without kids.
-Hopefully, you should have been able to accomplish quite a bit all while making the entire family happy.
+Hopefully, you should have been able to accomplish quite a bit, all while making the entire family happy.
 Of course, for those who really want to maximize your day, you could also invest a bit in Genie+ or Individual Attraction Selections.
 Tough decisions, we know.